-If you’re considering how to financially separate from your spouse in order to legally terminate the marriage, while protecting and maintaining your financial autonomy, read on for the following elements to keep in mind.
+If you’re considering how to financially separate from your spouse to legally terminate the marriage while protecting and maintaining your financial autonomy, read on for the following elements to keep in mind.

 The decision to divorce is a major one.
-There are many factors that go into deciding whether or not to end your marriage; some are mental, emotional, and even physical, while others are financial.
+Many factors go into deciding whether or not to end your marriage; some are mental, emotional, and even physical, while others are financial.
 When a couple has been together for a long time, their marital assets and financial portfolio are deeply intertwined.
 Considering separating those assets can be enough to dissuade someone from seeking a divorce, even when their quality of life is suffering in marriage.
 Some couples who are concerned for their financial well-being after a divorce agree to live separately, having separate lives and relationships, but still sharing financial burdens.
-These couples file their taxes jointly; accrue their retirement funds as marital assets; and retain shared accounts such as health insurance, investment portfolios, and technology services.
+These couples file their taxes jointly, accrue their retirement funds as marital assets, and retain shared accounts such as health insurance, investment portfolios, and technology services.

-While this option is workable for couples who have an amicable relationship, staying in a marriage simply because you worry about your financial stability and asset separation isn’t necessary.
-With the proper support of a skilled family law attorney, you can have the physical, emotional, and financial freedom you deserve.
-If you’re considering how to financially separate from your spouse in order to legally terminate the marriage, read on for the following elements to keep in mind.
+While this option is workable for couples who have an amicable relationship, staying in a marriage simply because you worry about your financial stability and asset separation isn’t necessary; with the proper support of a skilled family law attorney, you can have the physical, emotional, and financial freedom you deserve if you’re considering how to financially separate from your spouse to legally terminate the marriage, read on for the following elements to keep in mind.

 Separating your income

-There is a myriad of ways in which marital income comes in – such as one spouse earning the entirety of marital income or a significant portion due to the other’s householders or unemployment, both spouses earning nearly equal incomes, or other options.
+There are many ways in which marital income comes in – such as one spouse earning the entirety of marital income or a significant portion due to the other’s householders or unemployment, both spouses earning nearly equal incomes, or other options.
 These divisions of marital income bring up numerous concerns for both the higher-earning spouse and the lower-earning spouse.
 The higher-earning spouse may be concerned about the capacity to make alimony and child support payments for the entirety of the legally required period.
-The lower-earning spouse may be concerned for the consistency and longevity with which payments will come.
-A financial consultant will advise that growing your financial portfolio through investments, as well as exploring eligibility to receive divorced spousal Social Security benefits.
+The lower-earning spouse may be concerned about the consistency and longevity with which payments will come.
+A financial consultant will advise that growing your financial portfolio through investments and exploring eligibility to receive divorced spousal Social Security benefits.

 Separating your tax filings

-As such, a divorce attorney will likely counsel you to closely consider the ways in which you divide your assets.
-Instead of making a 50/50 split, you can allocate more valuable capital assets such as properties and vehicles to the higher-earning, supporting spouse; and more regular income assets to the lower-earning spouse.
+As such, a divorce attorney will likely counsel you to consider how you divide your assets closely.
+Instead of doing a 50/50 split, you can allocate more valuable capital assets such as properties and vehicles to the higher-earning, supporting spouse; and more regular income assets to the lower-earning spouse.
 This will moderate the income tax owed for both parties.

 Law states that a non-income earning spouse may continue to receive the coverage under the spouse’s employer health insurance plan for three years after a divorce, at which point they will be required to seek their own coverage.
-Couples who are under 65 and not eligible for Medicare health coverage could look into eligibility for coverage under the Obama-era Affordable Care Act, or other private options.
+Couples under 65 and not eligible for Medicare health coverage could look into eligibility for coverage under the Obama-era Affordable Care Act or other private options.